University of Pennsylvania president resigns after antisemitism testimony | Education

 "One down.
 Two to go.
 This is only the very beginning of addressing the pervasive rot of antisemitism that has destroyed the most 'prestigious' higher education institutions in America," Stefanik said on social media site X after Penn's announcement.
 She said Magill's resignation was the "bare minimum of what is required" and urged Harvard and MIT to take similar action.

+David Magerman, co-founder at Differential Ventures, a venture capital fund specializing in artificial intelligence, previously posted in a Oct.
+15 letter on his LinkedIn account

+that he was a Penn alumnus and a major donor but was "deeply ashamed" of his association with the university and "refuse to donate another dollar to Penn."
+Magerman said late Saturday in an emailed response to a request for comment: "All of my philanthropy is going to support Israel in our war efforts and recovery.
+I will also be giving major gifts to Israeli universities and supporting education in Israel."

-Antisemitism and Islamophobia have risen sharply in the United States and elsewhere since October.
+Antisemitism and Islamophobia have risen sharply in the U.S. and elsewhere since October.
 Antisemitic incidents

 Eyal Yakoby, a University of Pennsylvania student who has sued the school alleging insufficient response to antisemitism, said on CNN that Magill's resignation was one step toward a broader change at the university.
 "This has been something that myself and many alumni and fellow students, parents been working on for a while ... (but) this is just the first domino in a culture for many leaders including Chairman Bok who have allowed this to happen," Yakoby said.